-Congratulations on your gorgeous golden retriever puppy!
-It’s time to ensure that those walks you always dreamed about become a reality with the right leash training.
+So you’re wondering how to leash-train your golden retriever puppy.
+Congratulations on your new family member!
+It’s time to ensure that those walks you’ve always dreamed about become a reality with the right leash training.
 Or maybe your golden is an adult, but walking is becoming a nightmare.
 Don’t lose hope.

-You love when your puppy gets all excited, but if you rile him up right before you put on the leash, you set the tone that walks are chaos.
-Begin your leash training — and every walk after that — with a calm mindset, and your dog can follow.
+You love when your puppy gets all excited, but if you rile him up right before you put him on the leash, you set the tone that walks are chaos.
+Begin your leash training — and every walk after that — with a calm mindset, and your dog will follow.

 The leader goes through the door first, so work on proper door etiquette until your puppy or dog has the right idea.
 This sets up your walk to succeed from the beginning.

 You don’t give treats to your dog when he pulls the leash, but you may still be rewarding the behavior.
 If you allow your dog to pull you over to greet the dog across the street or to sniff that really lovely tree, your dog is the winner in this tug of war.

 Instead, when your dog starts pulling, stand in one spot.
 Beginning this training with puppies makes stopping easier, but plant your feet even with a full-grown dog.
 Your golden will learn that the walk only continues when you’re walking together and the leash is relaxed.

 Choose a (very small) type of treat your dog only gets on walks and use this to reinforce good behavior.
 Every so often as your dog walks correctly, praise your golden and dish out a treat.
 Eventually, wean your dog off the treats but always praise good behavior.